i000o/fylo-data-storage-component/README.md

 This is a solution to the [Fylo data storage component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/fylo-data-storage-component-1dZPRbV5n).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+lessons

+1. `background:` shorthand - values are sensitive to order - `background-size` and `background-position`.

 # fylo-data-storage-component